neffint/neffint/docs/source/theory.rst

     \approx
     (\omega_{k+1} - \omega_k) \psi(\omega_k) e^{i \omega t},

 which for high `t` require a very fine frequency spacing to be correct.
+See e.g. [Numerical-Recipes]_ for a more detailed description.
 In many cases this is unfeasable in terms of computing time and/or memory usage.
 The same requirements for fine frequency grids also apply to other standard integration schemes, such as Simpson's method.